-National Ants on a Log Day is an annual American holiday created in honor of the popular snack of the same name.
-It is every second Tuesday in September.
+National Ants on a Log Day is an annual American holiday dedicated to the popular snack of the same name.
+It is celebrated every second Tuesday in September.

 History

-National Ants on a Log Day was established in 2014 when two companies from the food industry applied to register the second Tuesday of September as Ants on a Log Day.
+National Ants on a Log Day was established in 2014, when two food industry companies applied to register the second Tuesday of September as Ants on a Log Day.

-The snack itself consists of a celery stalk cut into halves (the log), spread with peanut butter (the bark), and topped with raisins (the ants).
-This simple yet tasty and healthy snack contains no harmful ingredients.
-Celery enhances digestion and detoxifies the body, while peanut butter provides antioxidants, B vitamins, and essential fatty acids.
-Raisins are excellent sources of B vitamins, minerals, and help in compensating for iron deficiencies.
+The snack itself is made from a celery stalk (the “log”), spread with peanut butter (the “bark”), and topped with raisins (the “ants”).
+This simple, tasty, and healthy snack contains no artificial ingredients.
+Celery supports digestion and detoxification, peanut butter provides antioxidants, B vitamins, and essential fatty acids, while raisins are excellent sources of B vitamins and minerals, helping to compensate for iron deficiencies.

 Interesting Facts

-- Peanut Butter & Co, a peanut butter manufacturer, and Duda Farm Fresh Foods, a health food company, were instrumental in creating this holiday.
+- Peanut Butter & Co, a peanut butter manufacturer, and Duda Farm Fresh Foods, a health food company, played key roles in creating this holiday.

-- This snack is a popular after-school treat in America, replenishing energy spent during the day.
+- This snack is a popular after-school treat in the United States, helping to restore energy after a busy day.

-- If peanut butter isn’t your favorite, try alternatives like soft cheese, chocolate spread, or mashed bananas.
+- If you’re not a fan of peanut butter, you can use alternatives like soft cheese, chocolate spread, or mashed bananas.

 How to Take Part

-Celebrate the day with friends or family by making this delightful snack.
-Consider packing it in your children’s lunch boxes.
-Experiment with other healthy ingredients to create similar snacks.
-Share your creations and the importance of healthy eating on social media.
+Celebrate the day with friends or family by making this delightful snack together.
+Consider packing it in your children’s lunchboxes, or experiment with other healthy ingredients to create new versions.
+Share your creations and highlight the importance of healthy eating on social media.

 National Ants on a Log Day is observed on the second Tuesday of September each year.